6 Ways 5G is Improving Our Healthcare System

 In Canada, specialist physicians reported a median waiting time of 20.9 weeks from a general practitioner’s referral to the completion of the treatment during 2019.

-With advancements in modern technology and better management practices, we now can decrease these wait times.
-Although it’s not the complete answer to the problem, telemedicine can help reduce this problem.
+With advancements in modern technology and better management practices, we can now decrease these long wait times.
+Although it’s not the complete answer to the problem, telemedicine can help reduce it.

 Telemedicine allows healthcare professionals to assess, diagnose, and treat patients from a distance using laptops, cell phones, and other wireless communication devices.
-With telemedicine, patients don’t have to go to their healthcare professional as much because diagnosis and other specific treatments can be made remotely.
+With telemedicine, patients don’t have to go to their healthcare professional as much because healthcare specialists can make diagnoses and other specific treatments remotely.
 One popular way of providing telemedicine is through online video chat.

 There are many benefits to telemedicine for patients, including: